-Note: If a student tests Intermediate in both writing and speaking, the required sequence is to enroll in ELSP 505 (Foundations in Oral Communication - 1.5 credit hours) in the Fall and ELSP 510 (Foundations in Graduate Writing - 1.5 credit hours) in the Spring, as well as one additional speaking and one additional writing course in Year 2.
-Variations may exist based on the student's type of degree (Master's or PhD).
+Note: If a student tests Intermediate in both writing and speaking, the required sequence is to enroll in ELSP 505 (Foundations in Oral Communication - 1.5 credit hours) in the Fall and ELSP 510 (Foundations in Graduate Writing - 1.5 credit hours) in the Spring.
+Variations may exist based on the student's program or type of degree (Master's or PhD).